Bajocode/notesapp-microservice-notes/README.md

 This app represents the notes api and provides clients with note resource methods

+## Tutorial notes
+- buy domain on namecheap
+  - if your cluster supports ingress, enable it in values.yaml
+  - if not, link an DNS A-record to the external IP of a Node and append the node port to the url; `http://notes.bajo-k8s.online:30001/documentation`
+-

 ## Stack
 - kubernetes: https://kubernetes.io/
 - terraform: https://www.terraform.io/